Countering Bad Advice Seniors Receive

 Short of a perfect 2400, there is ALWAYS a possible gain.

 Now, let me give some stats from a narrower group than was surveyed by The College Board.
-Instead, view score increases of my students who studiedfor their third SAT.
-The last fifteen show the following increases on their super-scored SAT Math and Reading sections:
+Instead, view score increases of some of our students who studied for their third SAT.
+Our last fifteen students showed the following increases on their super-scored SAT Math and Reading sections:

 Only two of the fifteen did not see significant gains (50 points or more).
 And 20% gained 100 points or more!
 Even the two with minor gains didn’t hurt themselves.
 One of them chose to take a fourth test, and added seventy points on top of the twenty.
 A ninety point gain usually puts a whole new tier of colleges into the “likely admit” category.